stlab/better-code/better-code/src/chapter-2-contracts.md

     init(xs: [X], ys: [Y]) { (self.xs, self.ys) = (xs, ys) }
   ```

-- Or we can lift the precondition entirely and normalize the internal
+- Or we can remove the precondition entirely and normalize the internal
   representation upon construction:

   ```swift